wanghaisheng/responsive-landing-page-starter/content/blog/en/translating-sms-messages-with-aws-translate-dr.md

 ---
 title: Translate SMS Messages Using Amazon Translate
-description: Create an inbound Nexmo SMS webhook and translate the message into English using the AWS Translate.
+description: Create an inbound Vonage SMS webhook and translate the message into English using the AWS Translate.
 thumbnail: /content/blog/translating-sms-messages-with-aws-translate-dr/TW_Translate-SMS_Amazon_1200x675.png
 author: kellyjandrews